Index

 When your employee wishes to bring family with a non-EU nationality to the Netherlands, the Dutch immigration rules and regulations are applicable.
 The family members need a residence permit.
 This permit will be valid until the end date of the ‘main’ permit and allow spouses to work in the Netherlands.

 Whether it is possible to obtain a permit for family members, depends on your employee’s and their family’s situation.
-Of course you can leave this to Settle Service, with our vast experience we know our way in all work-related immigration procedures.
+Of course you can leave this to Anywr Netherlands, with our vast experience we know our way in all work-related immigration procedures.

 Our Family Immigration Services provide security for the entire family.
 We analyse the specific situation and advise the feasibility and the best procedure(s) to follow.
 We will arrange your employee’s and the family member’s (s’) immigration care-free and your company is fully compliant.